guillaumepommey/guillaumepommey.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate at the Paris School of Economics uder the supervision of David Martimort.
+I am a PhD Candidate at the Paris School of Economics under the supervision of David Martimort.

 Research Interests
 ------------------

-Contract Theory, Mechanism design, Multi-sided Moral Hazard, Financial Constraints, Property Rights.
+Contract Theory, Mechanism design, Financial Constraints, Property Rights, Multi-sided Moral Hazard.

 Contact
 -----------------